enguangW/enguangW.github.io/_pages/includes/pub.md

 [GET: Unlocking the Multi-modal Potential of CLIP for Generalized Category Discovery](https://arxiv.org/pdf/2403.09974) \\
 **Enguang Wang**, Zhimao Peng, Zhengyuan Xie, Fei Yang, Xialei Liu, Ming-Ming Cheng

--To tackle the problem that the text encoder can not be used on the unlabelled data, this paper proposes a TES module converting visual embeddings into tokens of the CLIP’s text encoder to generate pseudo-text embeddings.
+- This paper introduces textual information for the GCD task.
+By projecting visual features into the input space of the CLIP's text encoder, it solves the problem that unlabeled data cannot be processed by the text encoder.
-- Through the proposed cross-modal instance consistency objective in our dual-branch framework, information from different modalities mutually enhances each other, producing more discriminative classification prototypes.
+- Through cross-modal distillation and multi-modal joint training, information from different modalities mutually enhances each other, producing more discriminative classification prototypes.
 - GET achieves state-of-the-art results on multiple benchmarks, providing GCD a multi-modal paradigm.
 </div>
 </div>